This sections describes in detail how document IDs are generated

 The primary key value monotonically increments for inserts originating from a single server instance, although the interval between values is not uniform within a table.

-When using multi-primary Group Replication or InnoDB cluster, inserts to the same table from different instances do not have conflicting primary key values; assuming that the instances have the
+When using multi-primary Group Replication or InnoDB Cluster, inserts to the same table from different instances do not have conflicting primary key values, as long as the instances have the

 auto_increment_incrementsystem variables configured properly (see descriptions of the variables for details).